ghouse-shkh/microservice-patterns-spring/booking-service/instructions.md

-# Room Service – Eureka Client Setup
+# Booking Service – Eureka Client Setup

 ## 1. Add Dependency
 Add the Eureka client starter to your `pom.xml` (ensure you have the Spring Cloud dependency management section added in your pom.xml):